-Away forms must be completed, approved by your academic advisor, and submitted to the UMFK Registrar’s Office prior to the start up of each semester.
+Away forms must be completed, approved by your academic advisor, and submitted to the UMFK Registrar’s Office prior to the start of each semester.
 Approved credits taken at an Away school can impact your financial aid budget and financial aid award package at UMFK.

 When a student withdraws, University policies and federal requirements may result in charges and financial aid being reduced.
 If a student withdraws before completion of the semester, the federal refund calculation is required to determine aid eligibility for that semester.
 This refund calculation follows a specific percentage of adjustment based on the date of withdrawal and may require a return of financial aid.
-The calculation generally is based upon the percentage of the enrollment period which the student has completed, and is independent of the University’s tuition refund policy.
+The calculation is generally based upon the percentage of the enrollment period which the student has completed, and is independent of the University’s tuition refund policy.

 The day the student officially withdraws is determined to be the withdrawal date.
 If the student ceases to attend without providing official notification of withdrawal to the institution, the midpoint of the payment period will be the withdrawal date for the purpose of returning Title IV funds.